-The advent of face recognition provides new manners in which you can identify your customers, for example from CCTV cameras as they enter shops or as they view public advertising displays.
+The advent of facial recognition provides new manners in which you can identify your customers, for example from CCTV cameras as they enter shops or as they view public advertising displays.
 It is when these activities are performed without the individual’s knowledge or consent that concerns arise.

 3.2 Identifying Who is Entering Your Premises